Zimbabwe small plane crash kills 5, including 3 Finns

 "This is a horrible tragedy," Finland's honorary counsel in Harare, Jim Ward, told Finnish tabloid Ilta-Sanomat.
 He said the purpose of the group's trip was unknown.

-Associated Press writer Jari Tanner in Tallinn, Estonia contributed.
+Associated Press writer Jari Tanner in Helsinki, Finland contributed.

 Follow Africa news at https://twitter.com/AP_Africa